-So, to host all the developed QlikView applications, you need a server, which is QlikView Server.
-Once applications are hosted, then only they are available to end users.
-QlikView Server communicates between server and client like desktop, web browser or mobile.
-QlikView Server is responsible for providing datasets from backend to end users.
+- So, to host all the developed QlikView applications, you need a server, which is QlikView Server.
+Once applications are hosted, then only they are available to end-users.
+QlikView Server communicates between server and client like a desktop, web browser, or mobile.
+QlikView Server is responsible for providing datasets from the backend to end-users.

 QlikView Management Console

 QlikView Management Console is a web-based interface, managed by an IT professional.
-It is a central management console which handles all QlikView components.
+It is a central management console that handles all QlikView components.